dlschwartz/cv/e-digitalResearch.md

-- Responsible for adapting and expanding the keyword list of the Comprehensive Bibliography of Syriac Christianity, organizing the concepts into a taxonomy according to the SKOS (Simple Knowledge Organization System) vocabulary, and metadata curation.
+- Responsible for adapting and expanding the keyword list of the Comprehensive Bibliography of Syriac Christianity, organizing the concepts into a taxonomy according to the SKOS (Simple Knowledge Organization System) vocabulary, and curating metadata.

 #### SPEAR: Syriac Persons, Events, and Relations